 Archaeologists have also discovered remains of a burial site at a Natufian village called Ain Mallaha.
-Where an old man and a young pup are buried together; the man’s left hand is cradling a puppy.
+Where a woman and a young pup are buried together; the woman’s left hand is cradling a puppy.

-The puppy was approximately three to four months old and was probably killed to give the man company and companionship on his journey to the afterlife.
+The puppy was approximately three to four months old and was probably killed to give the woman company and companionship on her journey to the afterlife.

 These cubs were born deaf and blind and unable to smell until two weeks old, it takes some time for these senses to develop.
 For instance, full eyesight does not develop for six weeks.
 Though they can see, without full focus at around the three-week mark.

-This would build an olfactory and tactile map of its surroundings and the trainer aiding the bonding process by handling.
-They come to accept our smell and touch far more readily.
+This would build an olfactory and tactile map of its surroundings and the trainer aids the bonding process by handling the puppies regularly.
+They then come to accept our smell and touch far more readily.

 You would need to stay with that wolf-cub 24 hours of the day until it was at least 16 weeks old, then if you had done everything right it may just accept some human contact.

-If that wolf then bred with another tame or wild wolf, the pups/cubs would be born wild, in other words, the hand-rearing would have to continue all over again.
-That begs the question of where did dogs come from and how did they become domesticated if we cannot domesticate today’s wolf with all our supposed scientific mastery and conditioning, so how did it happen?
+If that wolf was then bred with another tame or wild wolf, the pups/cubs would be born wild, in other words, the hand-rearing would have to continue all over again.
+That begs the question of where dogs come from and how they become domesticated if we cannot domesticate today’s wolf with all our supposed scientific mastery and conditioning, how did it happen?

 It would appear highly coincidental, that when we started to cultivate crops and domesticate animals, which in turn required permanent or semi-permanent settlements.

-When those permanent settlements sprang up they would have certainly have attracted scavengers and predators and of course one of them would have been a dog like creature.
+When those permanent settlements sprang up they would have certainly attracted scavengers and predators and of course one of them would have been a dog-like creature.

 Wolves have an almost pathological fear of man.
 You cannot blame them; we have persecuted these noble animals since time immemorial.
 We have hunted them for their pelts and their meat and have something of a love-hate relationship with them.
 Just look at the bogeyman stories of the werewolf that have been passed down over the centuries.